Associate Head Coach - Trevor Wachsman

 Goalkeeper Coach - Molli Sorenson

 Sorenson had a stellar career as an Aggie, as she holds two career records and is ranked in the top-five in two other categories.
 She is the career leader in goalkeeper minutes played, ending her career with 5,716 minutes in the net.
 She is also the all-time leader in shutouts with 23.
 Sorenson ranks second all-time in goals against average (0.90) and is fourth in career saves (221).
 She was named the MVP of the 2011 WAC Tournament, as USU won its first-ever WAC title with the championship game win against Fresno State.
 She earned first-team all-WAC honors as a senior in 2011, after leading USU to a 5-1-1 conference record, ending league action with a 0.28 GAA.
-Merrill also earned WAC all-tournament honors in 2009.
+She also earned WAC all-tournament honors in 2009.
 She also earned six WAC Defensive Player of the Week honors during her storied career.

-Sorenson earned her bachelor’s degree from Utah State in family and consumer science education in 2013, followed by her master’s degree in physical and sport education in 2016.
+Sorenson earned her bachelor's degree from Utah State in family and consumer science education in 2013, followed by her master's degree in physical and sport education in 2016.
+She married Todd Sorenson in June, 2016 and the two have a son, Beau.